Achilles Tendonitis: Mesenchymal Stem Cell Mechanisms and Supportive Dynamics

 Progress Monitoring

-Phase 1: Comprehensive Evaluation
+Phase 1: Detailed Evaluation

 Detailed clinical assessment including medical history review, physical examination, diagnostic imaging analysis (tendon structure, neovascularization), and functional capacity evaluation to determine protocol appropriateness and establish baseline parameters.